 I wonder how many bird owners know that the strong smell can and will hurt their feathered companion.

-Fortunately, when it comes to bird cage, sterilization isn’t necessary.
+Fortunately, when it comes to the birdcage, sterilization isn’t necessary.
 But moderation is advised.

 Birds have a very sensible respiratory system.
 The strong smells will irritate the throat and nostrils of your bird making them more susceptible to infections.

-Couple of months back I was wondering what I should use as a bird friendly cleaning agent.
+A couple of months back I was wondering what I should use as a bird-friendly cleaning agent.

-You know, I wanted something to help clean my nasty bird cage that would not only be real easy to prepare and use but also be bird friendly.
+You know, I wanted something to help clean my nasty bird cage that would not only be really easy to prepare and use but also be bird friendly.